-Eye relief in binoculars is simply the ideal distance your eyes should be from the binocular eyepiece last surface for you to obtain a full viewing angle.
-The eyepiece lens is the lens which is closest to your eye.
+Eye relief in binoculars is simply the ideal distance your eyes should be from the binocular eyepiece the last surface for you to obtain a full viewing angle.
+The eyepiece lens is the lens that is closest to your eye.

 Viewing an image within the correct eye relief is important because if your eye is further or too close to the eyepiece than required, you will lose the outer edge of the picture.

 That’s why it is important for glass wearers to get the right binoculars with long enough eye relief to accommodate their eyeglasses. otherwise, you will have a hard time seeing the full picture.

 This can put a strain in your eyes as a result of trying hard to see through your device.
 This is why some people complain of eye fatigue after using binoculars for a just short time.

 The eyepieces often have eyecups attached to them.
 These can either be retracted or extended to get the right eye relief for yourself.

 How to get the Right Eye Relief- Adjustable Eye Relief

 Binoculars are some of the optical instruments that come with adjustable eye relief.
 When a binocular has an eye relief of 16mm, eyeglass wearers are able to use them with comfort but you if with that same binocular, the eyecup was twisted out, the same glass wearer will have to strain their eyes to be able to see the entire field of view.

 This is because when you extended the eyecups, you lost some of the distance and you are only left with just left with less than the desired eye relief.